ToddX61/Svg-to-Png/README.md

 ## A note on 'rasterized' svg files

 When I first started on this project, I was very ignorant about svg files.
-To me: "They're vector files that can be resized and mantain the integrity of the image.
+To me: "They're vector files that can be resized and mantain the integrity of the image."

-A used a lot of svg samples from different sources.
-But some stubbornly resisted scaling well.
-"Why does my scaled file look like a raster image?"
+I tested a lot of svg samples from different sources.
+But some stubbornly resisted scaling smoothly: "Why does my scaled file look like a raster image?"
 After many wasted hours, I found out why.
 They **are** raster images.
 Embedded in the SVG file.
 D'oh!

 If your svg file (opened in a text editor) contains something like: